 Roles of Our Board, Chief Executive Officer and Compensation Committee in Compensation Decisions.
 As a private company, our chief executive officer and compensation committee have historically overseen our executive compensation program.
 Our compensation committee, either as a committee or together with the other independent directors, makes all compensation decisions regarding our chief executive officer.
-Our chief executive officer may make recommendations to the compensation committee regarding the compensation of our executive officers other than the chief executive officer, but the compensation committee either makes all compensation decisions regarding our other executive officers or makes recommendations concerning executive compensation to our board of directors, with the independent directors making such decisions.
+Our chief executive officer may make recommendations to the compensation committee regarding the compensation of our executive officers other than the chief executive officer, but the compensation to our board of directors, with the independent directors making such decisions.
 In his role, our chief executive officer has reviewed all compensation decisions relating to our executive officers other than himself.
 He has annually reviewed the performance of each of our other executive officers, and, based on these reviews, has made recommendations to our compensation committee regarding salary adjustments, annual incentive bonus payments and equity incentive awards for our executive officers.